mengqiding/mengqiding.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a fifth-year Ph.D. candidate in Quantitative Marketing at the Ivey Business School.
 My advisor is Professor Shane Wang.
-My projects are focused on big data, unstructured data (e.g., text, images, and audio) and online word of mouth.
+My projects are focused on Machine Learning, AI, unstructured data (e.g., text, images, and audio) and online word of mouth.
 In my research, I strive to empirically model the causal impact of user-generated content.
 Also, I am interested in developing new metrics and methodological tools for manager to employ.